Why study here?

 Add in the help and advice you will gain from one of the best university careers services in the world, and why would you want to study anywhere else?

-Many of the School’s modern facilities are based at the James Chadwick Building located on the main campus.
+Many of the Department's facilities are based at the James Chadwick Building located on the main campus.

 As a first year student, you benefit from a weekly Peer Assisted Study Session (PASS).